One of the most asked questions during my appearances on MSNBC's Your Business revolved around timing a new business.

 Scads of store customers know who the owner is because they are seen on the premises practically every day.
 Then there are the unsuccessful absentee storeowners -unmotivated employee inmates running what seems to be a prison within sterile surroundings.

 The choice to open your store should be made with your eyes wide open.
-Just like deciding to have a child or adopt a pet is a major lifestyle change, so is owning your own retail store.
+Deciding to have a child or adopt a pet is a significant lifestyle change, and so is owning your own retail store.

 Before you pick out a dog from the ASPCA shelter, you need to know who will feed it, clean up after it, take it to obedience school, wash it, walk it twice a day, etc.